NCAR/HPC-Docs/docs/storage-systems/stratus/index.md

 - Additional documentation is attached below.

-- The system is accessible only via the NCAR VPN.
+- The system is accessible only via the NSF NCAR VPN.
 This is important mostly for browser-based access to both the admin interface and to objects in storage buckets with public read-access, since CISL anticipates that server-based access will be from an internal server anyway.

 - The access and secret credentials will be sent via email.
 They are all it takes a user to login (there is no UCAS, CIT, or Duo login).
-The NCAR username is irrelevant for this system.
+The NSF NCAR username is irrelevant for this system.

 - The way that these credentials are (unlike username/password) seems to